Neue-Ziel/Xlsx-to-AzureRM-Template-VM/README.md

 # Xlsx-to-AzureRM-Template-VM

-Read from a Excel file and generate Azure ARM template for VM provisioning.
+Read from an Excel file and generate Azure ARM template for VM provisioning.

 This program is suggested to be used only if you have certain knowledges of Azure VM and it can simpify the creation of Azure VM(s) with most common options / properties.